SpartnerNL/Laravel-Excel/README.md

 'Maatwebsite\Excel\ExcelServiceProvider',
 ```

 You can use the facade for shorter code.
-Add this to your facades:
+Add this to your aliasses:
 ```php
 'Excel' => 'Maatwebsite\Excel\Facades\Excel',
 ```

+#Exporting

 For creating an Excel file use:
 ```php